The Bear and the Nightingale by Kathrene Arden

 Vasya's father Potyr, the landlord of the North, her care taker Dunya and her youngest brother Alyosha try to protect her, but Vasya's rebellious nature and free spirit are unstoppable.
 Vasya's mother Marina was born of supernatural blood and Vasya's fate is tied to Morozko, the Frost God.
 And eventually, she ends up at the door of Morozko who has been searching for her for quite some time.
 The book ends with Morozko battling his evil twin, the Bear, who had got stronger with the weakening of the nature spirits.

-time when Christianity was gaining popularity in Russia, this book touches the age-old feud between Christianity and Paganism.
+Set in the time when Christianity was gaining popularity in Russia, this book touches the age-old feud between Christianity and Paganism.
 It is my personal opinion that certain medieval feuds remain favorite topics in fantasy writing and it is quite unfortunate that the self-restraint and faith of God are depicted in a rigid and negative outlook.
 But if we can overlook this, the book is a brilliant piece of work.
 As one flips through the pages, medieval Russia comes vividly alive before the eyes.
 The cold ruthless winters covered with snow, the delicate spring with the golden sun rays, the short pleasant summers and the breathtaking fall are so beautifully described.
 One gets a chance to know about the Russian lifestyle which includes their attire, their staple food which primarily comprises of cold meat, pie, and cheese, their commute, horses and sleds, the houses they live in, their church structures, the icon paintings of the Angels and the Saints and so on and so forth.

 Coming to the characters, Vasya is so vibrant and free-spirited, you cannot help falling in love with her.
 Her brothers, Sasha (though he does not have much role in the first book) and Alyosha and her father Potyr come across as very amenable people.
 Konstantin, on the other hand, is a very keen observer and follower of rules.
 He proves himself a worthy adversary to Vasya.